piqueen1/piqueen1/README.md

 ### I'm Finn! 👋

-## I'm a Front End Developer and a Linguist
+## I'm a Developer and a Linguist with a passion for coding 💃

 -   📸 I’m currently learning React.js and Python
 -   ❤️ I speak and read Spanish, French, Portuguese, German and Arapaho!
 I love ASL too!